 Great site for finding information on fair taxi fares around the world, as well as how to avoid touts, scammers, and so on.

-These platforms connect travellers with individual local guides, in much the same way Airbnb does for rooms and apartments.
+This platforms connect travellers with individual local guides, in much the same way Airbnb does for rooms and apartments.

 Depending on your nationality and destination, you can often get a visa-on-arrival.
-In cases where this is not possible, or when you want to get a proper visa that allows you to stay longer, the only site you need to check is Visa HQ.
-For a fee, they can sort out everything for you, so that you don’t have to actually go to an embassy and do all the paperwork yourself.
+In cases where this is not possible, or when you want to stay longer, be sure to check Visa HQ.
+For a fee, they can sort out everything for you, so that you don’t have to go to an embassy and do all the paperwork yourself.